Antithetic Multilevel Methods for Elliptic and Hypo-Elliptic Diffusions with Applications: Numerical schemes

-\subsection{AMLMC for Forward Problem}
+\subsection{AMLMC for forward problem}

 In order to estimate $\mathbb{E}\left[\varphi (X_T)\right]$, one simply needs to sample the systems \eqref{eq:X_c}-\eqref{eq:X_a} using the same source of randomness (i.e.~the same Brownian motion and Gaussian variates) as implied in \eqref{eq:X_c}-\eqref{eq:X_a}.
 We will sample these afore-mentioned systems multiple times (independently) so will use an argument `$(i)$' to indicate the $i^{th}$-sample.
-For instance, from \eqref{eq:X_c}, we will write $\bar{X}_{t_k}^{c,[\ell]}(i)$ to be the $i^{th}$-sample associated to the recursion \eqref{eq:X_c} where the associated Brownian motion and Gaussians variates have been generated anew for each sample.
-Similarly, in the context of \eqref{eq:p_def_l}-\eqref{eq:p_def_0} we will write $\mathcal{P}^{\varphi}_{f,\ell}(i)$, $\mathcal{P}^{\varphi}_{c,\ell-1}(i)$ and $\mathcal{P}^{\varphi}_{0}(i)$.
+For instance, from \eqref{eq:X_c}, we will write $\bar{X}_{t_k}^{c,[\ell]}(i)$ for the $i^{th}$-sample associated to recursion \eqref{eq:X_c} where the associated Brownian motion and Gaussians variates have been generated anew for each sample.
+Similarly, in the context of \eqref{eq:p_def_l} we will write $\mathcal{P}^{\varphi}_{f,\ell}(i)$, $\mathcal{P}^{\varphi}_{c,\ell-1}(i)$ and $\mathcal{P}^{\varphi}_{0}(i)$.

 The AMLMC procedure is as follows.
-We first set $L$ and the number of samples $M_0,\dots,M_L$ to be used at each pair of levels; we will state below how this can be done.
+We first set $L$ and the sample sizes $M_0,\ldots,M_L$ to be used at each pair of levels; we will state below how this can be done.
 Then one can follow the approach in Algorithm \ref{alg:mlmc}.
 The new AMLMC estimator is given in \eqref{eq:ml_est} that is contained in Algorithm \ref{alg:mlmc} and can be computed using any test function of interest when the underlying quantity $\mathbb{E}\left[\varphi (X_T)\right]$ is well defined.

-In order to set $L$ and $M_0,\dots,M_L$ one can appeal to the results of Theorem \ref{thm:strong_err_coupl}, Corollary \ref{cor:fn_bd} as well as the weak error of the scheme (\ref{eq:scheme}) and follow standard computations in MLMC (e.g.~\cite{giles1}).
-That is, if one considers the MSE: